-Talking To Your Elderly Loved One About Giving Up Driving
+Talking To Your Elderly Loved One About Giving up Driving

 Imagine having a beloved grandmother who has been driving her entire adult life, valuing her independence and relishing the freedom driving provides.
 Recently, you’ve noticed she has become forgetful and easily confused, getting lost on familiar routes, and has even had a few close calls while driving.
 You’re worried she is no longer safe behind the wheel, but you’re not sure how to approach the subject with her.
 You don’t want to upset or embarrass her, but you also don’t want her to place herself or others at risk.
 You know you need to have a conversation with her about giving up her driver’s license, but you’re not sure where to start or how to broach the topic.